Kuso (film)

-Kuso is a 2017 American body horror surrealist comedy anthology film directed by Flying Lotus (credited as Steve), who co-wrote the screenplay with David Firth and Zack Fox.
+Kuso is a 2017 American post-apocalyptic surrealist body horror comedy anthology film directed by Flying Lotus (credited as Steve), who co-wrote the screenplay with David Firth and Zack Fox.

 Plot

 Kuso depicts a series of four surreal vignettes about the mutated survivors of an earthquake that has destroyed Los Angeles.
 The vignettes are broken up throughout the film by animations, television static, and news reporters reporting on the earthquake; the news report is initially interrupted by Busdriver, who performs a jazz-spoken word number describing the earthquake.